yanw2/terraform-databricks-lakehouse-blueprints/gcp/notes.md

 ## When destroying

 There is a small race conditions when run `terraform destory`.
 Terraform tries to delete the subnet used by the GKE cluster before it's deleted.
 The GKE cluster takes time to delete.
 See the error below.
+As a result, need to run destroy again after confirm the cluster is deleted from GCP console.

  Error: Error when reading or editing Subnetwork: googleapi: Error 400: The subnetwork resource 'projects/sandbox-cuusoo/regions/australia-southeast1/subnetworks/gc-subnet-fsl' is already being used by 'projects/sandbox-cuusoo/zones/australia-southeast1-c/instances/gke-db-6905081508629-system-pool-2022-a856fda4-xm9j', resourceInUseByAnotherResource